gnunesvianaa/RightPlace/mvp/README.md

-# Create the test network and a channel (from the test-network folder).
+# Create the test network and a channel.
-cd test-network
+cd network
 ./network.sh up createChannel -c mychannel -ca

 # Deploy one of the smart contract implementations.